ministryofjustice/manage-recalls-ui/README.md

 After `npm install`, files will be created under both .git/hooks and .husky, that will automatically lint (and fix) any staged files in your commits, plus run a type check.

 ## Running the app
+In easiest way to run ui and api is to use

+`./start-local-services.sh`

+script in manage-recall-e2e project.

+Either way check that this has succeeded e.g. via login locally (`http://localhost:3000/`) with `PPUD_USER` / `password123456`.
+This user has the `MANAGE_RECALLS` role that allows access to the service.

+### Running the app for the development
+For development run of the ui run

+` npm run start:e2e`

+In order to restart the ui during development changes, kill the ui by running

+`npm run kill`

+And rerun ui with

+` npm run start:e2e`

+### Old way to run the app
+The old way was to run the app using docker compose to create the service and all dependencies.
+This method is no longer the best due to limited functionality of fake api.
+Will keep it here till future changes.
-The easiest way to run the app is to use docker compose to create the service and all dependencies.
-This starts the latest published docker container for hmpps-auth and redis, a fake manage-recalls-api (wiremock) and a local build of the manage-recalls-ui.
+It starts the latest published docker container for hmpps-auth and redis, a fake manage-recalls-api (wiremock) and a local build of the manage-recalls-ui.

 `docker compose up`

 OR use the following script to run in the background and ensure the fake-mange-recalls-api is up to date and all services start correctly:

 `scripts/start-local.sh`

-Either way check that this has succeeded e.g. via login locally (`http://localhost:3000/`) with `PPUD_USER` / `password123456`.
-This user has the `MANAGE_RECALLS` role that allows access to the service.

-### Running the app for development
+#### Running the app for development

 To start the main services and the manage recalls ui app in dev mode (you can attach to the Node.js debugger):